-- Establishment of a shared vision, supported by a common set of data, for what effective school leadership looks like - Redesign of internal pipeline program that better prepares and places leaders into district schools - Establishment of leader intervention programming to increase achievement at underperforming schools - Realignment of educator recognition efforts with educator effectiveness
+- Establishment of a shared vision, supported by a common set of data, for what effective school leadership looks like - Redesign of internal pipeline program that better prepares and places leaders into district schools - Establishment of leader intervention programming to increase achievement at underperforming schools - Realignment of educator recognition efforts with educator effectiveness - Teachers and leaders "agree" or "strongly agree" professional learning throughout the year is improving their performance. - A consistent vision of excellence for teaching in every classroom that meets the needs of all students is established.

-Expected • 90% of district's most effective principals retained Year 1-2 Progress • Bottom 25% of principals retained after year 1 demonstrate above-average increases in their school-wide achievement data in year 2 compared to other district schools • 100% of newly hired principals demonstrate above-average increases in their school-wide achievement compared to other district principals with three or fewer years of experience Participation in internal school leadership pipeline increases by 100% • 50% of participants in internal school leadership pipeline are placed in administrator positions following program completion • 50% of schools demonstrate above-average increases in teacher effectiveness (student growth) compared to other metro area schools Expected • 10 endowed chairs for teacher and leader effectiveness are created Year 3-4 Progress • 75% of participants in internal school leadership pipeline are placed in administrator positions following program completion • 75% of schools demonstrate above-average increases in teacher effectiveness (student growth) compared to other metro area schools Expected Years 1-5 teacher retention rate increases Year 5-6 Progress
+Expected • 90% of district's most effective principals retained Year 1-2 Progress • Bottom 25% of principals retained after year 1 demonstrate above-average increases in their school-wide achievement data in year 2 compared to other district schools • 100% of newly hired principals demonstrate above-average increases in their school-wide achievement compared to other district principals with three or fewer years of experience • Participation in internal school leadership pipeline increases by 100% • 50% of participants in internal school leadership pipeline are placed in administrator positions following program completion • 50% of schools demonstrate above-average increases in teacher effectiveness (student growth) compared to other metro area schools A system of teacher observation and assessment of student learning is achieved daily in 70% of classrooms.
+100% of school leaders meet with every classroom teacher to establish student performance goals.
+80% of schools will have effective Professional Learning Communities.
+60% of classrooms will effectively use rigorous, Missouri Learning standards-aligned curricular resources for all learners.
+25% of Below Basic students will move to Basic on district-identified assessments.
+Expected • 10 endowed chairs for teacher and leader effectiveness are created Year 3-4 Progress • 75% of participants in internal school leadership pipeline are placed in administrator positions following program completion • 75% of schools demonstrate above-average increases in teacher effectiveness (student growth) compared to other metro area schools • A system of teacher observation and assessment of student learning is achieved daily in 80% of classrooms. • 100% of school leaders meet with every classroom teacher to establish student performance goals. • 85% of schools will have effective Professional Learning Communities.
+75% of classrooms will effectively use rigorous, Missouri Learning standards-aligned curricular resources for all learners.
+30% of Below Basic students will move to Basic on district-identified assessments.
+Expected Years 1-5 teacher retention rate increases Year 5-6 Progress • A system of teacher observation and assessment of student learning is achieved daily in 90% of classrooms. - • 100% of school leaders meet with every classroom teacher to establish student-performance goals. • 90% of schools will have effective Professional Learning Communities. • 85% of classrooms will effectively use rigorous, Missouri Learning standards-aligned curricular resources for all learners. • 40% of Below Basic students will move to Basic on district-identified assessments.

 District Input Indicators School Output Indicators

 School Leader Support Academic Achievement

 Leader Recruitment Supgroup Achievement

 Professional Development • Leader Effectiveness

-• Leader Recognition • School Culture
+Leader Recognition • School Culture

+Teacher Leader Support • School Leader Effectiveness

+Teacher Recruitment Academic Achievement

+Teacher Recognition • Teacher Effectiveness

+• Classroom Culture